leomil72/leOS/README.txt

 ***********************
 Version history

 v.
+1.2.0:  fixed a critical bug that lead to infinite execution of task 0 (also if ONETIME)
+v.
 1.1.4:  scheduler's code revisited and fixed some bugs
 v.
 1.1.3:  little bugs fixed
 v.
 1.1.2:  fixed an issue in modifyTask